Don’t write games on paper until they are perfect, build prototypes early.

 Finally, establish your Pillars.
 They should be drives or over-arching parts linking Concepts and Aesthetics.

-- Arcade: discrete game playthroughs.
+- Arcade: discrete game playthroughs, easy to pick-up, hard to finish.

-- Battle system: core of the game.
+- Turn-based battle system: core of the game.

 - Platforming: exploration must be good enough on its own.